 Explanation: The District has the authority to implement SIP-approved provisions under the APCA (D.C.
-Official Code § 8-101.05(b)(5) (2013 Repl.)), which allows for "anyaction which may be necessary to carry out the mayoral duties" related to implementation of a comprehensive air pollution control program.
-The District's authority under the APCA is then delegated to DDOE under the District Department of the Environment Establishment Act of 2005 (D.C.
-Official Code § 8-151.07 (2013 Repl.)).
+Official Code § 8-101.05(c)(4)), which allows the Mayor to, "take any other action necessary," in addition to those already listed, to execute the authorities under the comprehensive air pollution control program.
+In particular, under the APCA (D.C.
+Official Code § 8-101.05g), if the Mayor determines that a hazardous condition exists, "the Mayor may issue a cease and desist order..."
+The District's authority under the APCA is delegated to DOEE under the District Department of the Environment Establishment Act of 2005 (D.C.
+Official Code § 8-151.07) and Mayor's Order 2006-61 (June 14, 2006).

 SIP-approved provisions to restrain sources as necessary are in 20 DCMR Chapter 4 (Ambient Monitoring, Emergency Procedures, Chemical Accident Prevention and Conformity), Section 401 (Emergency Procedures).
 Section 401 provides the Mayor with authority to restrain any source from causing or contributing to emissions that present an imminent and substantial endangerment to public health, welfare, or the environment or to take other action as may be necessary.
-51.150 through 51.15 t the applicable requirements of 40 C.F.R.
-Part 51, Subpart H (40 C.F.R. §§ $3,$ "prevention of air pollution emergency episodes") for the 2010 SO 2 pproves as a SIP revision the District's Emergency Episode Plan.
-Explanation: EPA requires an emergency episode plan for Priority I areas.
-The District (as part of the "National Capital Interstate") is classified as a Priority I area for SO 2 (40 C.F.R. § 52.471).
-The 2008 8-hour ozone infrastructure SIP includes the District's Emergency Episode Plan, which applies to SO 2 and other applicable pollutants.
-It was proposed in the D.C.
-Register on April 11, 2014 (61 DCR 003781, Notice ID: 4842451), for submission to EPA as a SIP revision.

-• D.C.
-Official Code § 8-101.05 (2013 Repl.) and D.C.
-Official Code § 8-151.07 (2013 Repl.): Included with the 2008 8-hour ozone infrastructure SIP, proposed in the D.C.

-Register on April 11, 2014 (61 DCR 003781, Notice ID: 4842451), for submission to EPA as a SIP revision
+The District meets the applicable requirements of 40 C.F.R.
+Part 51, Subpart H (40 C.F.R. §§ 51.150 through 51.153, "prevention of air pollution emergency episodes") for the 2015 ozone NAAQS.

+Explanation: EPA requires an Emergency Episode Plan (EEP), also known as a contingency plan, for Priority I areas.
+The District (as part of the "National Capital Interstate") is classified as a Priority I area for ozone (40 C.F.R. § 52.471, thus there is no requirement to revise the document at this time.
+The District certifies that it has appropriate general emergency powers to address any ozone-related episodes as needed and that no specific plan is necessary at this time, given the hourly ozone levels monitored in the District.
+Additionally, the District's existing EEP provides the public adequate communication regarding air quality data forecasts and health effects of air pollution, including ozone.

-- 20 DCMR § 401: At 40 C.F.R. § 52.470(c), approved into the District's SIP on 8/28/1985 (60 Fed.
+- D.C.
+Official Code § 8-101.05, § 8-101.05g, and D.C.
+Official Code § 8-151.07: Submitted as a copy with this SIP revision - 20 DCMR § 401: At 40 C.F.R. § 52.470(c), approved into the District's SIP on 8/28/1985 (60 Fed.
 Reg.
-44431) - Air Quality Emergency Episode Plan for the District of Columbia: Included with the 2008 8-hour ozone infrastructure SIP, proposed in the D.C.
-Register on April 11, 2014 (61 DCR 003781, Notice ID: 4842451), for submission to EPA as a SIP revision
+44431) - Emergency Air Pollution Plan: At 40 C.F.R. § 52.470(e), approved into the District's SIP on April 13, 2015 (80 Fed.
+Reg.
+19538).